bsidesbrisbane/production/sponsors.md

 <br />
 [![Decipher Bureau](/assets/2025/sponsors/decipher-dark.gif#sponsor){:#imgDecipher}](https://www.decipherbureau.com/){:target="_blank"}
 <br /><br />
-*Decipher Bureau offer recruitment and professional services which can be contingent or retained depending on the needs and requirements of our client’s business.
-Working collaboratively with some of the world’s leading cyber security teams they will decipher the noise and deliver to exacting standards.*
+*Decipher Bureau offer recruitment and professional services which can be contingent or retained depending on the needs and requirements of our client's business.
+Working collaboratively with some of the world's leading cyber security teams they will decipher the noise and deliver to exacting standards.*
 <br />
 <br />
 [![Tarian Cyber](/assets/2025/sponsors/tarian-dark.svg#sponsor){:#imgTarian}](https://tarian.com.au/){:target="_blank"}